DaveBackus/Data_Bootcamp_Book/getting-started.md

 To start Spyder from Launcher, click on the Launch button to the right of spyder-app.
 We find it a little slow, but it should start up eventually.
 Spyder has a number of different windows.
 The most important are:

-* The editor.
+* Editor.
 This is on the left.
 We can write and edit programs here and save them to your hard drive.
 At the top, you'll see green triangles.
 The big one runs the whole program (whatever we have in the editor).
 The smaller ones run sections of code.
 More on this another time.
 * IPython console.
 This is on the right at the bottom -- look for the tab with this label.
 Here we can write and test single lines of code and see how they work.
 Also some other things that we'll touch on later.
 * Object explorer.
 This is on the right at the top.
 Here we can get documentation on Python commands, which is really useful.